swiprCS/CSGO-Newbie-Guide/README.md

 * [YPrac Maps](https://steamcommunity.com/workshop/filedetails/?id=740795413) by Yesber.
 These are the multi-purpose maps that allow you to learn the common angles people will hold on each map, as well as grenade lineups, a neat way to find your own, and other miscellaneous things.

+**Other**
+If you're having difficulties pinpointing bad habits you may have developed, or you'd like some feedback about your gameplay, the r/csgocritic subreddit may be useful.
+There, you can submit one of your matches to be analyzed by other community members.
+TheOnlyBarker has done analyses there many times, so feel free to send him a PM if you want a match to be looked at.

+* n0thing, a long time professional player, has also released [a paid guide on udemy](https://www.udemy.com/course/counter-strike-global-offensive-play-like-a-pro/) that goes over many facets of the game, and has 3 hours worth of information (was $15 prior, unsure if it will go back to that priceline).

+* Sometimes you will learn best by sitting back and watching those that are more experienced than you, which can be done by watching professional matches/some selective streamers (n0thing, autimatic, flusha, those who do not go exclusively for flashy plays).
+Although it may be complex to understand their decisionmaking, focusing on one thing at a time, and trying to incorporate it into your play may prove to be benficial.
+For example, a rudimentary skill is crosshair placement, which can be seen at nearly every second of play.

+* At the end of it all, make sure that you're still having fun, and focusing on things one step at a time.
+We can get ahead of ourselves, treating the game like our lives depend on it.
+Being carefree from time to time and enjoying fun workshop maps can allow your overall experience with the game to be better than you could've ever imagined.
+Have fun, and remember that the process is very long, but worth it if you treat it correctly.

 Compiled by
 swipr_, TheOnlyBarker (aka W0NTON) & prosthoplus